The Homotopy Braces Formality Morphism: The KS-infinity operad

 Here $\Gamma(v\to \text{red})$ is the graph obtained by coloring $v$ red.
 The term $d_{bi}$ acts on each blue vertex as follows: \begin{enumerate} \item Insert the tree that decorates the blue vertex at that blue vertex. \item Reconnect the child edges in all planar possible ways. \end{enumerate} A pictorial description of the differential is contained in Figure \ref{fig:brinftydiff}.
 The differential on the cooperad $B(\Br)$ (spanned by $\Br_\infty$-trees without red vertices) is given by $d_s+d_{bi}$.
 The cooperadic cocompositions are obtained by splitting the graph at some blue vertex, into one graph with the blue vertex made external, and into the decoration.

-The degree of a $\Br_\infty$-tree $\Gamma$ can be calculated as follows. \begin{enumerate} \item Every edge has degree $-1$. \item Every red and external vertex has degree 0. \item Every blue vertex has degree $-1$. \item Every internal vertex has degree $+2$. \end{enumerate} The degree of a $B(\Br)$-tree $\Gamma$ (no red vertices) is its degree as a $\Br_\infty$-tree, minus 1.
+The degree of a $\Br_\infty$-tree $\Gamma$ can be calculated as follows. \begin{enumerate} \item Every edge has degree $-1$. \item Every red and external vertex has degree 0. \item Every blue vertex has degree $-1$. \item Every internal vertex has degree $+2$. \end{enumerate} The degree of a $B(\Br)$-tree $\Gamma$ (i.e., $\Gamma$ has no red vertices) is its degree as a $\Br_\infty$-tree, minus 1.